How to Integrate Siri into Third Party iOS Apps?

 How does Siri Work?

-By now we all are familiar with Siri and what it does.
+By now we are all familiar with what Siri is and what it does.
 Usually, users don’t bother about the tech behind Siri as long as it does what it is supposed to do i.e. take voice commands and execute them.
 But the mechanism behind Siri is quite interesting.

-Siri used two technologies: Voice recognition and natural language processing.
+Siri uses two technologies: Voice recognition and natural language processing.
 The voice recognition is used to convert the voice command in a text form.
-For instance when you say “Hey Siri”, you will see the same text appear on the screen.
+For instance, when you say “Hey Siri”, you will see the same text appear on the screen.
 This is when Siri wakes up and is ready to take command.

 However, this is not that easy.
 The language that each person uses may be the same but the accents vary from city to city.
 This brings in difficulty to analyse the command that Siri receives.

-With the launch of SiriKit, this technology can be used in other apps as well by Siri integration with 3rd party apps.
+With the launch of SiriKit, this technology can be used in other apps as well with Siri third party app integration.

 What is SiriKit?

-Siri is natural for users because users just have to talk to Siri and that will be enough to get tasks done.
+Siri is natural for users since users just have to talk to Siri and it will be enough to get things done.
 But when it comes to developers, the functionality of Siri is quite complex.
 Thanks to Apple’s SiriKit, developers just have to put the functionality with the help of SiriKit and Apple will take care of the conversational aspects.

-However, at the time this article is being written, SiriKit does not support all the app domains.
+However, it must be noted that SiriKit does not support all the app domains.
 A domain is a group of things that Siri knows about.
-Within the domains, there are Intents which are activities Siri can perform.
+Within the domains, there are Intents which are activities that Siri can perform.
 Let’s say Payment is the domain under which transferring funds and bill payments are the intents.

 The domains SiriKit supports are: